theodoremui/bioreasoning/README.md

 - **Citation Support**: Provides source citations for research and web-based responses
 - **Streamlit Interface**: User-friendly web interface for interaction
 - **Model Selection**: Support for multiple OpenAI models (GPT-4o, GPT-4.1 variants)

 ---

+## Knowledge Graph Visualization

+The system includes a Neo4j-based Knowledge Graph that provides interactive visualization of biomedical knowledge and document relationships.
+The Knowledge Graph is stored in the local Neo4j database and was originally designed to showcase the NCCN Breast Cancer Guidelines knowledge structure.

+**Interactive Visualization**: [Open Knowledge Graph Visualization](docs/neovis.html) (opens in new tab)

+**Note**: This visualization requires a running Neo4j instance with the NCCN database.
+The graph shows relationships between medical concepts, guidelines, and clinical recommendations extracted from the NCCN Breast Cancer Guidelines document.

+---